Nielcnops97/MealPlanner/README.md

 ## About
-MealPlanner was developed by three Flatiron School students with a
+MealPlanner was developed by three Flatiron School students with the goal of making healthy eating easier.
+Mealplanner gives users the power to create their own profiles, save and track their meals, and update their information at will as they go on their fitness journey.
+All portions are either explicit or based on recommended serving sizes (typically 4oz portions for most major proteins).

 ## Features
 Count calories in real time!
 MealPlanner has all the tools you need to plan a healthier life: